Home Home

 Nurseries/Garden Centres usually get their bare-rooted trees/shrubs in around mid-year.
 Most apple trees are sold bare-rooted but some nurseries pot them up.
 Choose a healthy-looking plant and make sure, if bare-rooted, that the roots are moist.
 Do not allow the roots to dry out and plant as soon as possible.

-Dig a hole large enough to accommodate the roots, trim any damaged roots, spread the roots as you replace the soil, flood with water - about a bucket per tree - and make sure that the roots are in close contact with the soil.
+Dig a hole large enough to accommodate the roots, trim any damaged roots, spread the roots as you replace the soil, flood with water - about a bucket per tree - and make sure that the roots are in close contact with the soil (tamp down gently).
 Plant so that the graft is about 100mm clear of the ground (otherwise the scion may put down its own roots).
-Pack the soil down gently around the plant.
 Support with a stake if necessary.

 If you buy your tree potted up, rather than bare-rooted, remove the pot (usually it can be tapped off, otherwise use surgery) and plant as above without disturbing the root-ball (unless it is root-bound, in which case hose off all the soil, tidy up and trim damaged roots and proceed as for bare-rooted).